antimatter15/articles/2015/Blog Reboot/index.md

 Naturally, all the project descriptions are hyperlinked and lead to a project page which includes all the blog posts documenting the process of creating that particular project.

+### New Tools

+At some point I helped design a mobile app and ended up getting reasonably familiar with Adobe Illustrator.

+It was also at this time that I started using tools that designers use— things like [Adobe Illustrator](http://www.adobe.com/products/illustrator.html) and [Bohemian Coding's Sketch](http://bohemiancoding.com/sketch/).